surniaulula/wpsso-google-merchant-feed/README.md

 <p>After activating the WPSSO Google Merchant Feed XML add-on, see the SSO &gt; Google Merchant settings page for your feed URLs.</p>

 <!-- /about -->

-<h3>No Plugin Settings to Configure</h3>

-<p>The WPSSO Google Merchant Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.</p>

 <h3>Google Merchant Feed XML Attributes</h3>